 The stones!
 She bent over and picked one up, staggered to the edge of the canal, and jumped in.

 Without the stone, she would have bobbed up and down like a cork.
 With it in her arms, she sank straight down into the cold, dark, dirty water.
 She squeezed her eyes shut so tightly that little bright patterns of light danced on the backs of her eyelids.
 The oil in her joints felt like it was freezing solid.
 She could end like this, she realized.
-She could be snagged on some thrown-away piece of machinery under the water, and trapped in the darkness until her clockwork rusted solid and she ended, and no-one would ever know.
+She could be snagged on some thrown-away piece of machinery under the water, and trapped in the darkness until her clockwork rusted solid and she ended, and no one would ever know.

 Still hung on just a moment longer than she could bear, then let go of the stone.
 Whoosh!
 She shot up like a clown fired out of a circus cannon.